Director of Graduate Studies; Professor

 - neurocognition of eating

-Currently Dr. Forman serves as an Associate Professor in the Department of Psychology and is the Director of Graduate Studies.
-He teaches both undergraduate and graduate psychology courses including Principles of Psychotherapy, Psychotherapy Theories, and Abnormal Psychology.
+Currently Dr. Forman serves as a Professor in the Department of Psychology and is the Director of Graduate Studies.
+He teaches both undergraduate and graduate psychology courses including Principles of Psychotherapy, Advanced CBT, and Abnormal Psychology.
 He is a board member and past president of the Philadelphia Behavior Therapy Association.
+Dr. Forman was also named Managing Editor of PsychologicalTreatments.org and he is the chair of the Committee on Science and Practice for APA Division 12 (Society for Clinical Psychology).

 Dr. Forman’s undergraduate work was conducted at Cornell University in Ithaca, NY, and the University of St. Andrews in St. Andrews, Scotland.
 After he achieved his doctorate in clinical psychology from the University of Rochester, he completed clinical internships and fellowships at Albert Einstein College of Medicine, Harvard Medical School, and the University of Pennsylvania with specialties in cognitive-behavioral therapy, trauma-related disorders and assessment, treatment and prevention of suicidality.
 He has also functioned as a clinical associate at the Beck Institute for Cognitive Therapy and Research.